MindfulBell/redux-playground/README.md

-This is a boiler plate setup that has React, redux, Bootstrap, and SASS.
+This is a playground for learning Redux with React